RubixML/ML/README.md

 ```

 ### Elastic
-Some transformers are able to adapt as new data comes through.
-The `update()` method on transformers that implement the Elastic interface can be used to modify the fitting of the transformer after it has already been fitted.
+Some transformers are able to adapt to new training data.
+The `update()` method on transformers that implement the Elastic interface can be used to modify the fitting of the transformer even after it has already been fitted.

 ```php
 public update(Dataset $dataset) : void